raphideb/pgstat_snap/README.md

 ```

 # Installation
-It is recommended to install the script in the postgres database:
+Install the script in the postgres database or in any database that has the pg_stat_statement extension created:

 ```
 psql